-As usual, the small seconds’ hand sub-dial, which is placed at 6 hours and shares a part of its intimate space with a round date window, is counterweighted with small power reserve indicator, which is located at 12 o’clock.
+As usual, the small seconds’ hand sub-dial, which is placed at 6 hours and shares a part of its intimate space with a round date window, is counterweighted with a small power reserve indicator, which is located at 12 o’clock.
 I don’t like the way they have accompanied the French abbreviations “BAS” and “HAUT” with English “DOWN” and “UP” respectively, but I can certainly live with that.

-According to the Swiss brand’s press release, the rose gold version will be issued only as a limited edition of just 350 pieces.
-Luckily, they plan to make as many versions in titanium-gold and titanium-steel will be produced in as many examples as Ulysse Nardin will be able to sell.
+The rose gold version will be issued only as a limited edition of just 350 pieces.
+Luckily, they plan to make as many versions in titanium-gold and titanium-steel as Ulysse Nardin will be able to sell.